Corfaitch/First-3D-Platformer/README.md

 For the behind the scene Asset files, simply look at the folder.

-For the playable version of the gam, simply download the zip file.
+For the playable version of the game, simply download the zip file.